 2. Increased mental clarity and better moods will become a normal thing for you.
 You’ll be able to work harder and longer because of the brain not being nearly as foggy or working as hard to stay on task.
 Alcohol being a depressant can actually make your mood worse overall, making your heart work harder and more strenuously.

-I highly recommend checking out the 14-Day Lean Clean meal plan to set you up for success.
+I highly encourage checking out the 14-Day Lean Clean if you’re trying to get healthier.
 The book is filled with tons of useful information (over 200 pages worth!).
-I am using this meal plan to hit my health and fitness goals.

 - 10 Ways To Get Long-Lasting Energy